dataloop-ai-apps/active-learning/README.md

     - **`min_delta` (float)**: The minimum difference allowed between precision-recall values.
 If the difference is less than this value, it may not be considered a significant change in performance.

-Please note that, as of the current version, only precision-recall metrics are supported in the `checks` section.

-Additional metric support may be added in future updates.
+Please note that, as of the current version, only precision-recall metrics are supported in the section, Additional metric support may be added in future updates.

-#### Wins (String or Float)

-The `wins` field specifies the criteria for determining when one set of data `wins` over another.
-It can be one of the following options:

-- A floating-point number between 0 and 1: This number represents a threshold (e.g., 0.7), indicating that 70% of the individual sub-comparisons need to result in a win in order for the overall comparison to be considered a win.

-- A string of `any`: This indicates that any improvement in the performance metrics will be considered a win.
+- If any other metrics are provided, they will be ignored.

-- A string of `all`: This means that all specified performance checks need to be met for it to be considered a win.

-The `wins` field is used when no other specific metrics **(checks)** (e.g., precision-recall) are provided, and the comparison is conducted solely based on annotation scores.
+- If precision recall is not provided, the default values will be used as shown in the [example](pipeline_configs/compare_configurations.json).

 ### Outputs/returns